Vbeam in Seoul — Vascular Laser · 595nm Pulsed Dye

 Aftercare

 Erythema and mild edema for 4-24 hours.
-Cool compresses provide comfort.
-Sub-purpura mode: same-day makeup OK.
-Purpura mode: bruising develops over hours.
+Cool compresses.
+Sub-purpura: same-day makeup OK.

-Bruising fades purple → green → yellow over 7-14 days.
-Mineral concealer / yellow-toned makeup helps cover.
+Bruising fades purple → green → yellow.
+Yellow-toned concealer helps.

 06